allefeld/htcondor-matlab/README.md

 [HTCondor](http://research.cs.wisc.edu/htcondor/) high-throughput computing
 software framework, to submit Matlab functions as tasks.

-It is assumed that the HTCondor machines [share a filesystem](http://research.cs.wisc.edu/htcondor/manual/v8.2.3/2_5Submitting_Job.html#SECTION00353000000000000000) and that all machines have access to the resources necessary to run the tasks.
-The functions use the HTCondor commands `condor_submit` and `condor_config_val`.
+It is assumed that the HTCondor machines share a filesystem and that all machines have access to the resources necessary to run the tasks, including an installation of Matlab.
+The functions use the HTCondor commands `condor_submit` and `condor_config_val`, and have to be run on one of the HTCondor machines.

 ## Installation

 Put the htcondor-matlab functions into a directory on the Matlab path.
 Then edit `condorConfig.m` and adjust the value of `conDir` to point to an existing and writable directory, the htcondor-matlab job directory, which has to be accessible from all HTCondor machines.
+Alternatively, copy `condorConfig.m` to a directory with higher preference on the path (or the current directory), and edit this copy.

 ## Usage